 Portable Appliance Testing - otherwise known as PAT testing - is a recognised form of electrical appliance safety testing.

-Akita’s engineers are qualified to perform this testing for your organisation and ensure your appliance are safe for use by employees.
+Akita’s engineers are qualified to perform this testing for organisations to ensure appliances are safe for use by employees.

 How does PAT testing work?